 2011/12 was the most successful in the history of the club.
 We won the GFA Challenge Trophy after beating Shortwood United 5-0 in a thrilling final.
 This was followed three days later with another cup triumph when we beat Willand Rovers in extra time to lift the Les Phillips Cup.

 The 2012/13 season ended in disappointment when we lost the GFA Trophy Final to Bristol Academy and finished third from bottom.
-Manager John Black decided to stand.
+Manager John Black decided to stand down.

 Season 2014-2015 was a season that the Farm targeted to gain promotion into the Southern league but it was not to be finishing in a respectable fourth position but missed out on Promotion by just 3 points which allowed Slimbridge to gain promotion.
 We did win the GFA County Challenge Trophy with a 2-0 win over local club Shirehampton.